ale627/ale627.github.io/trading.md

 The advantage of options is the ability to specifically express your level of certainty of a given price move in a given time.

 (Options on equities are not bought to directly take advantage of volatility increases.
-This can be accomplished by going long the volatility index (VIX) through ETFs such as 1x `$VXX` and 3x `$UVXY`.)
+This can be accomplished by going long the volatility index (VIX) through ETFs such as 1x $VXX and 3x $UVXY.)

 ### Greeks
 The "greeks" are mathematical factors that contribute to option price.
 While I simplified premium above by breaking it into price/strike difference + volatility + time to expiration, quants look at option pricing a little differently.